apache/pulsar/site2/docs/getting-started-standalone.md

 :::note

-* If you are running Pulsar in a bare metal cluster, make sure that `offloaders` tarball is unzipped in every broker's pulsar directory.
+* If you are running Pulsar in a bare metal cluster, make sure that the `offloaders` tarball is unzipped in every broker's pulsar directory.
 * If you are [running Pulsar in Docker](getting-started-docker.md) or deploying Pulsar using a docker image (e.g. [K8S](deploy-kubernetes) or DC/OS), you can use the `apachepulsar/pulsar-all` image instead of the `apachepulsar/pulsar` image. `apachepulsar/pulsar-all` image has already bundled tiered storage offloaders.

 :::